ibrahimgurhandev/ibrahimgurhandev/README.md

 ![](https://i.imgur.com/M5m4XMs.png)
 ### Hi there 👋, My name is Ibrahim
- I am Full Stack Software Engineer based in Boston, MA.
-I am proficent in both Front end development and Back-end development.
-I have extensive knowledge in HTML, CSS, Javascript, Node.Js and MongoDB.
-I am also a certified IT professional with numerous certifications including an AWS Cloud Solutions Architect certification..
+I am a Software Engineer based in Boston, MA.
+I am proficient in both Frontend development and Backend development.
+I have extensive knowledge in HTML, CSS, Javascript, Node.Js, MongoDB, and React.
+I am also a certified IT professional with numerous certifications including an AWS Cloud Solutions Architect certification.
+As a software engineer, I aspire to help bring creative projects to life and demonstrate my commitment to developing world-class software solutions for your company.

 ## My Skill Set
 <table><tr><td valign="top" width="33%">